 Add the document attributes as column headers.
+See examples below.

 - If there are multiple values for a variable, add the prefix #. - If you do not add a prefix, a document is assigned to the group if the cell value is 1.